C0deWiser/workflow/README.md

 #### Transitions with recoverable problems

-Throw `TransitionRecoverableException` if you suppose user to resolve the problem.
+Condition should throw `TransitionRecoverableException` if you suppose user to resolve the problem.
 Leave helping instructions in exception message.

 Here is an example of problem user may resolve.